Body pulled from sea identified as missing Pembrokeshire fisherman, says family

 Captain Dave Bickerstaff was pulled from the water by lifeboat crews and the body of 26-year-old Adam Harper was recovered by divers days later.

-A body brought from the sea at Bexhill in December has now been formally identified as Pembrokeshire man Robert Morley, 38, his father has said.
+A body brought from the sea at Bexhill in December has now been formally identified as Pembrokeshire man Robert Morley, 38, his stepfather has said.

 Writing on Facebook, Barry Woolford, from Brixham, said: “To all the beautiful people of Brixham, it is with much sadness that I have to inform you that our son Robert Morley has been identified as the body that was brought from the sea at Bexhill in December.